AaaronMaiden/FrSkySPort2MAVLink/README.md

 # FrSkySPort2MAVLink

-Arduino based FrSky SPort to MAVLink converter to show telemetry data in a smartphone via bluetooth.
+Arduino based FrSky SmartPort to MAVLink converter to display INAV telemetry data in Ground Station App via Bluetooth.

 Developing for the moment!!